 Late in 2019 the Committee agreed to continue with the work and complete the digitising of the Journals from the founding year, 1909, to 1974.
 This work was completed in February 2020.
 The final batch of Journals (1960s) were added in early July.

-The Journals of the early years incorporating the founding of the Association, raising the money for the Britannia Hut above Saas Fee and up to the end of the Great War (1909 to 1919 inclusive) are now available on the website.
+Journals of the early years incorporate the founding of the Association, raising the money for the Britannia Hut above Saas Fee and up to the end of the Great War (1909 to 1919 inclusive).

 This batch of Journals should be read in conjunction with A History of the ABMSAC written by James Bogle, published in 2005.